 “Fishmeal alternatives continue to be developed, like algae, bacteria from methane production or microbial proteins from carbon dioxide sequestration.
 We are trying to turn plant-based ingredients into animal-based ingredients… The trick is to make plant meal behave like fishmeal, not to turn carnivores into herbivores.

 Fish do not require fishmeal.
 They require the nutrients that fishmeal happens to contain.
 That is why fishmeal has been used so much in aquaculture.
 If you take the fishmeal out, you must supplement with other ingredients to get the necessary nutrients, hence the need to develop other protein sources.
 If diets are formulated correctly and contain all essential nutrients, growth rate and feed efficiency will be good.”

 Our second F3 Challenge, the F3 Fish Oil Challenge, aimed to find fish oil replacements that contain essential fatty acids in ratios that mimic the average fatty acid profile found in forage fish.
 The prize was for the team that sold the greatest amount of DHA + EPA + ARA as calculated from sales of qualified F3 Oil by the end of the Challenge.
 The winner was announced in October 2019 at the Global Aquaculture Alliance’s GOAL Conference in Chennai, India.

-The Feed Innovation Network, supports the innovation and widespread adoption of alternative fish-free feed ingredients by providing information on experimental protocols, testing facilities, and promising new ingredients.
+The Feed Innovation Network, supports the innovation and widespread adoption of substitute fish-free feed ingredients by providing information on experimental protocols, testing facilities, and promising new ingredients.